 Links to Third Party Websites

 CUSA is not responsible for the information practices employed by sites linked to or from our website.
 In most cases, links to non-CUSA websites are provided solely as an access point to obtain information on products and topics that may be useful to the users of the CUSA website.
 Third party websites may have different privacy policies and/or security standards governing their sites.

 We share personally identifiable information about you, as required or permitted by law, with third parties, such as service providers who assist us in the in the closing, escrow, title insuring, and settlement of your loan.
-These third parties include among others, lenders, title companies, appraisers, insurance companies, real estate companies, underwriting services, processing services, printing companies, software providers, marketing services, and purchasers of loans.
+These third parties include among others, loan origination system providers, lenders, title companies, appraisers, insurance companies, real estate companies, underwriting services, notary services, processing services, printing companies, document providers, software and technology providers, fraud detection companies, marketing services providers, and purchasers of loans.
 Our policy is to require third party service providers to enter into confidentiality agreements with us, prohibiting them from using any personally identifiable information they obtain for any other purpose other than those for which they were retained or as required by law.
 We may also disclose information about you, when necessary or required, in legal and arbitration proceedings and to government agencies.